tamxdx/vbox-prek8-cluster/README.md

 	$ sudo kubeadm init --apiserver-advertise-address 172.16.66.2 --pod-network-cidr 10.244.0.0/16

 Read what it outputs.
 It will tell you what to execute on the worker nodes to joing the cluster.
-It should be something like this (copy and save it somewhere):
+It should be something like this (absolutely copy and paste it to save it somewhere):

 	$ sudo kubeadm join --token bf9204.0d7ee0c3def3dd82 172.16.66.2:6443 --discovery-token-ca-cert-hash sha256:565f10974e9a70cbc3b2384f35fb3d25c7352c385e8d54e2a188a73aab1a3779